Stav42/SRGE_acc/README.md

 Various parameters are:
  * Axes of ellipsoid - a, b, c
  * Centre of ellipsoid - xc, yc, zc
- * Size of grains can be changed by changing 'mean_size'
  * Number of grains - n_o_rp
- * Deviation of grains from mean_size - spread

 Only the upper half is covered by the surface to make the grains visible.
 Uncomment corresponding line to get lower half too.